A weak notion of visibility, a family of examples, and Wolff--Denjoy theorems: Introduction and statement of main results

 There has been sustained interest in understanding the behaviour of iterates of a map $F: X\to X$ where $X$ is a space that\,---\,in some appropriate sense\,---\,resembles $\unitdisk$ while $F$ possesses some degree of regularity that enables a generalization of Result~\ref{R:WD} to $F : X\to X$.
 The above result was extended to the unit (Euclidean) ball in $\C^n$, for all $n\in \posint$, by Herv{\'e} \cite{Herve}.
 Abate further generalized this in \cite{Abate88} to strongly convex domains.
 Let $X$ be a visibility manifold in the sense of \cite{Eberlein_ONeill} (as discussed at the beginning of this section).
 Then, one can construct a boundary for $X$ ``at infinity'' that serves as the analogue of $\bdy\unitdisk$.
 With this set-up for $X$, Beardon \cite{Beardon1990} generalized the above result to $F : X\to X$ where $F$ is a strict contraction.

 For various reasons having to do with their intrinsic geometry, convex domains predominate among recent generalizations of the Wolff--Denjoy theorem: see, for instance, \cite{Beardon97, Budzynska, Abate_Raissy, Zimmer2017} and several of the results in \cite{Karlsson}.
+Also see the survey article \cite{Reich_Shoikhet} for a discussion of generalizations to balls in infinite-dimensional vector spaces and the extensive references therein.
 Visibility in the sense of Definition~\ref{D:visibility_domain} is one of the key ingredients in the proof by Bharali--Zimmer of a generalization \cite[Theorem~1.10]{Bharali_Zimmer} of Result~\ref{R:WD} to taut Goldilocks domains.
 This extends the Wolff--Denjoy phenomenon to a wide range of domains, including pseudoconvex domains of finite type\,---\,see \cite[Corollary~2.11]{Bharali_Zimmer}\,---\,which are, in general, neither convex nor biholomorphic to convex domains.
 In the following result, we extend the Wolff--Denjoy phenomenon to \textbf{all} visibility domains with respect to the Kobayashi distance that are taut:

 \begin{theorem} Suppose $\OM \subset \C^n$ is a visibility domain with respect to the Kobayashi distance that is taut and that $F: \OM \to \OM$ is a holomorphic map.
 Then exactly one of the following holds: \begin{enumerate} \item for each $z \in \OM$, the orbit $\{ F^{\nu}(z) \mid \nu \in \posint \}$ is relatively compact in $\OM$; or \item there exists a $\xi \in \bdy \OM$ such that $\lim_{\nu\to \infty}F^{\nu}(z) = \xi$ for every $z\in \OM$, this convergence being uniform on compact subsets of $\OM$. \end{enumerate} \end{theorem}